shivannis/xandr-docs-public/xandr-docs/yield-analytics-ui/lookup-results.md

 ## Column descriptions

-- There are five columns on the main screen: Name, Availability, Capacity, Range and Target Expression.
+- There are five columns on the main screen: Name, Availability, Capacity, Range, and Target Expression.
 - The Name is either hyperlinked or not hyperlinked.
 If the name is hyperlinked, that means it is an existing product in the system.
 Clicking the hyperlink will access the Product metadata screen.
 This displays information about that product.
 - If it is is not hyperlinked, it is not a current product in our system.
 It is called a dynamic lookup.
 The system assembles attributes and determines availability accordingly.
 - The **Availability** column displays how much you have available to sell.